 Building upon the firm’s relationships with unions and governmental entities, Marlon represents individuals, state and municipality pension funds, multi-employer plans, unions and other institutional investors in securities fraud class actions and mergers and acquisition cases to help recover assets and improve corporate governance.

-In addition to securities fraud litigation, Marlon is part of the opioid crisis team working with dozens of jurisdictions in litigation alleging deceptive marketing of highly addictive opioid prescription painkillers by drug manufacturers.
+In addition to securities fraud litigation, Marlon is part of the opioid crisis team working with dozens of jurisdictions in litigation alleging deceptive marketing and overdistribution of highly addictive opioids by drug manufacturers and distributors.
 The firm’s representation includes the City of Chicago and Santa Clara County, two of the first jurisdictions to file in the current wave of opioid litigation.
 He has also represented victims of catastrophic personal injury, asbestos exposure, and aviation disasters.
 He has litigated commercial and charter aviation cases with clients, defendants and accidents involving multiple countries.
 He has also represented people and businesses that need help filing their claims under the new claims programs established by the two Deepwater Horizon BP oil spill settlements.

 Marlon currently serves as South Carolina State Senator of District 42, representing citizens of Charleston and Dorchester Counties.
 A frequent speaker, Marlon has presented at seminars and conferences across the country, including the Public Funds Summit, the National Association of State Treasurers, the South Carolina Black Lawyers’ Association, the National Conference on Public Employee Retirement Systems (NCPERS) and the National Association of Securities Professionals (NASP).